 4. Smooth the rough edges by going back and forth with the tile saw.
 You can either start from the right or from the left to smooth it down the inside circle line.

 As with any project, remember to wear safety equipment.
 Using safety goggles will greatly increase your safety, as chips may fly off and hit your eye.
-GilaTools.com is an online supplier of diamond blades, drill bits, core bits, and tile saws.
+GilaTools.com is an online supplier of diamond blades, drill bits, diamond core bit, and tile saws.
 Gila Tools also carries safety products for the head, eyes, ears, nose, and hands.